-If you have a motorized instrument you will be able to have FieldGenius plunge your scope and turn back to the foresight or backsight for you.
+Auto Turn If you have a motorized instrument you will be able to have FieldGenius plunge your scope and turn back to the foresight or backsight for you.

-Simply highlight the shot you want to record an observation for, and press the Auto Turn Off button so it displays Auto Turn On.
+Simply highlight the shot you want to record an observation for, and select the Auto Turn option so the checkbox is checked.

-Now when you press the Measure button the instrument will automatically plunge and turn back to your foresight point for you.
+Now when you press the Measure button the instrument will automatically plunge and turn back to the selected point for you.
 You can then press the measure button on the instrument toolbar to record the shot.